ryanlovett/portwrap/README.md

 This might be useful if the program it launches knows how to proxy traffic to other programs in the namespace.

-portwrap is a python script that calls nsenter, slirp4netns, and bubblewrap (bwrap).
+portwrap is a python script that calls slirp4netns and bubblewrap (bwrap).
 It is currently in a proof-of-concept stage.

 Preparation
 -----------